 Unfortunately, this wasn't the case with my chicken.
 She had a deep gash in her flesh that looked very painful, and I knew it wouldn't be simple to patch this one up.
-If the would looks pretty bad, you'll want to take further steps to help her out.
+If the wound looks pretty bad, you'll want to take further steps to help her out.

 Bandaging the wound can help prevent infection, keep debris out of it, and keep the hen from pecking at it.
 If you can, apply some antibacterial ointment to the wound and then cover it with sterile non-stick gauze.
 Then, wrap it up with an ACE bandage to help keep the gauze in place.

 I'll admit, this can be a little tricky.
-For the wound that was on my hen's shoulder, I started the bandage at the wound and wrapped it around the front of her, taking it underneath the uninjured wing, and then crisscrossing across her chest.
-I made sure to keep her injured wing underneath the bandage to that she was less likely to move it.
+For the wound that was on my hen's shoulder, I started the bandage at the site of the wound and wrapped it around the front of her, taking it underneath the uninjured wing, and then crisscrossing across her chest.
+I made sure to keep her injured wing underneath the bandage so that she was less likely to move it.
 You'll have to get creative when wrapping the bandage.

-Keep The Wound Clean
+6. Keep the Wound Clean

-If your hen has survived whatever wounded her, chances are good that she will survive the healing process . . . as long as she doesn't end up with an infection.
+This is very important to prevent infection!
+If your hen has survived whatever wounded her, chances are that she will survive the healing process . . . as long as she doesn't end up with an infection.
 Right now, preventing infection is your biggest concern!

 I kept my hen in a bandage until I could clearly see the wound scabbing over pretty well.
 It took about three days before I decided she didn't need the bandage anymore.

 On the first day, I opened the bathroom door and coaxed her to follow me to the back door.
 She ran out as soon as she spotted the rest of her flock.
-Somewhat to my surprise, they all acted as if she had not been gone at all.
-I took my work outside to the back patio that day so I can keep a close eye on them.
+To my surprise, they all acted as if she had not been gone at all.
+I took my work outside to the back patio that day so I could keep a close eye on them.
 After a few hours, I brought her back inside and cleaned her up well.
 She spent another night in the bathroom and was allowed to go back outside in the morning.

 Noticing no bad behavior from any of the other hens, I let her stay outside all day long from this point on.
 I knew she was much happier this way.
 However, I still continued to bring her in at night.
-Her wound had been pretty bad and even though it was healing, I was nervous about letting her stay in the coop at night.
+Her wound had been pretty bad, and even though it was healing, I was nervous about letting her stay in the coop at night.

 Besides, I was still worried about the flies getting to her.
 On top of that, she still needed to come in for a good cleaning every night, anyway.
-I brought her in at night until she was healed enough that I felt there was no longer any danger of an infection.
+I brought her in at night until she was healed enough that I felt there was no longer any danger of infection.

-As A Precaution, Prepare For The Worst
+8. As a Precaution, Always Prepare for the Worst

-My hen was injured pretty bad.
-That first day, I was so sure that she would die any minute.
-Either that or we were going to have to put her down.
+My hen was injured pretty badly.
+I was so sure that she would die any minute that first day.
+Either that, or we were going to have to put her down.
 Luckily, it wasn't as bad as I had thought it was!
 However, you should be prepared for the worst, just in case.

 Fortunately for me, I have never had to put one of my hens down, so I can't advise you on that subject.
 I'm not even sure I'd be able to do it if I needed to.
-However, I do know that some veterinarians will administer euthanasia to chickens.
+However, I do know that some veterinarians will euthanize chickens.
 Call around to see what options you have in your area, just in case.

 Use Your Best Judgement

 I learned the hard way that having to deal with an injured hen can be a scary situation if you're experiencing it for the first time.
 It's important to keep your cool and keep your wits so you can think straight.
-Since it's a chicken and technically a farm animal, there isn't a whole lot of help available, especially when you live in a more urban or suburban
+Since it's a chicken and technically a farm animal, there isn't a whole lot of help available, especially when you don't live in a more urban or suburban area.

 © 2017 Kristen Haynie